-SPECIES/SPECIES GROUP BEHAVIOR SPECIES/HABITAT IMPACTS Waterfowl (geese, swans, ducks, loons, and grebes) resting, roosting, Waterfowl forage, feed, rest, and roost in the action area.
-As such, they may be impacted locally and temporarily by the project.
-It is expected that they would be able to move to another nearby location to continue foraging, feeding and resting.
+BEHAVIOR SPECIES/HABITAT IMPACTS Foraging, feeding, Waterfowl forage, feed, rest, and roost in the action area.
+As such, resting, roosting, they may be impacted locally and temporarily by the project.
+It is expected that they would be able to move to another nearby locati to continue foraging, feeding and resting.